satodd1967/tic-tac-toe-rb-online-web-sp-000/README.md

 #### Gemfile

+There are three test files that should be completed in order.
+`01_tic_tac_toe_spec.rb` sets tests for our helper methods. `02_play_spec.rb` tests the main `#play` method. `03_cli_spec.rb` tests the CLI.

+### Your Tic Tac Toe Game

+There are infinite ways to build Tic Tac Toe.
+We, however, have been building up to a very specific structure with the methods we've been building throughout this course.
+We'll be using many of those methods here.
+These methods represent the basic requirements and logic of the game.

 This file sets up gems for our project and can mostly be ignored.
 Make sure to run `bundle` before starting this project so that you have all the required gems.